2ndsleep/2ndsleep.github.io/_procedures/adds-additional-domain.md

 ---
-title: Add Domain Controllers to Domain
+name: Additional Domain Controller
 service: Active Directory
-procedure: Additional Domain
+order: 2
 ---
 This procedure shows you how to add domain controllers to an existing domain.